Consultancy

 Need support with your research project?

-If you would like learn more about NeSI's Consultancy service and how you can work with NeSI Research Software Engineers on a project, please contact us (support@nesi.org.nz) to set up an initial meeting.
-We can discuss your needs and complete a Consultancy application form together.
+If you would like to learn more about NeSI's Consultancy service and how you can work with NeSI's Research Software Engineers and Data Science Engineer on a project, let's set up an initial meeting.
+In this meeting we'll discuss your needs and complete a Consultancy application form together.

-Researchers from NeSI collaborator institutions (University of Auckland, NIWA, University of Otago and Manaaki Whenua - Landcare Research) and those with Merit projects can usually access consultancy at no cost to themselves, based on their institution's or MBIE's investment into NeSI.
+Researchers from NeSI Collaborator institutions (University of Auckland, NIWA, University of Otago, and Manaaki Whenua - Landcare Research) and researchers with Merit projects can usually access Consultancy at no cost to themselves, based on their institution's or MBIE's investment into NeSI.
+Otherwise, please visit the Partners & Pricing page for costs related to our Consultancy service.

 What do we do?

-- Translating Python/R/Matlab code to C/C++/Fortran for faster execution
+- Translate Python/R/Matlab code to C/C++/Fortran for faster execution

 What can you expect from us?